cyberbotics/webots-doc/reference/servo.md

 mechanical) stops.
 These fields are described in more detail in the "Servo Limits" section, see below.
-- The `springConstant` and `dampingConstant` fields allow the addition of spring and/or damping behavior to the `Servo`.
+- The `springConstant` and `dampingConstant` fields allow the addition of spring and/or damping behavior to the [Servo](reference/servo.md#servo).
 These fields are described in more detail in the "Springs and Dampers" section, see below.
-- The `staticFriction` allows to add a friction opposed to the `Servo` movement.
+- The `staticFriction` allows to add a friction opposed to the [Servo](reference/servo.md#servo) movement.
 This field is described in more detail in the "Friction" section, see below.

 ### Units